exasol/row-level-security/doc/user_guide/user_guide.md

 #### Installing the Administration Scripts

-RLS provides UDF functions that make administration of RLS more user-friendly.
+RLS provides functions that make administration of RLS more user-friendly.

 **Important:** all the scripts must be created in the same schema as the tables that you plan to protect with row-level-security.